swcarpentry/DEPRECATED-bc/intermediate/regex/03-operators.md

 # Operators

 Let's go back to those measurements.
-Notebook \#1 has the site, date, and background evil level with single tabs as separators.
+Notebook number 1 has the site, date, and background evil level with single tabs as separators.
 Some of the site names have spaces, and the dates are in the international standard format YYYY-MM-DD.
-However, the fields in Notebook \#2 are separated by slashes, and use months' names instead of numbers.
+However, the fields in Notebook number 2 are separated by slashes, and use month names instead of numbers.
 What's more, some of the month names are three characters long, while others are four, and the days are either one or two digits.

-Before looking at how to use regular expressions to extract data from Notebook \#2, let's see how we would do it with simple string operations.
+Before looking at how to use regular expressions to extract data from Notebook 2, let's see how we would do it with simple string operations.
 If our records look like `'Davison/May 22, 2010/1721.3'`, we can split on slashes to separate the site, date, and reading.
 We could then split the middle field on spaces to get the month, day, and year,